FarmDyn/documentation/docs/template/cropping__land_and_land_use.md

 set cropType2_rot(cropTypes,rot);cropType2_rot(cropTypes,rot) $ sum(rot_cropTypes(rot,cropTypes1,cropTypes2,cropTypes),1) = YES;
 ```

-For each simulation, crops can be selected that are cultivated on farm,
-therefore, it can be the case that not all rotations are operational.
+For each simulation, crops can be selected to be available for cropping  on farm, therefore, it is possible that not all rotations are operational.
 Accordingly, in *coeffgen\\coeffgen.gms*, the set of available crop
 rotations is defined: